monaye/nova-cashier-subscription/README.md

 Features:
  - save credit card information (Stripe)
  - change subscribe plan (Stripe)

-*The component assumed user is already subscribed to one of your plan.
-If you provide a free plan, you can create a $0 plan on the stripe and add  user to the free plan during their signup.
-User is not required to have a credit card to subscribe to the free plan.*
+ - display message if user is on active plan
+ - display message if user is on trial
+ - display message if user canceled and if user is still have trial period left
+ - display message if user canceled and is user is still on grace period

 ## Table of Contents